webdevruslan2/guestbook/README.md

 Hello!
-That is my first blog, which i upload to service "GitHub!"
+That is my guestbook, which i upload to service "GitHub"!
-And it my meet to git.
+And it my meet with git.